Spare Parts (2015 film): Differences between real life and film

 Although Spare Parts was based on real life events surrounding the formation and competition of a group of high school kids, there were creative liberties taken by the filmmakers in order to complete the story.

 In real life, the Explorer division of the competition was not dominated by private universities, as in the movie.
 In fact, its entrants consisted of four high schools (including Carl Hayden), four community colleges, two public universities, and MIT.
 Three of the teams depicted in the movie—Cornell, Virginia Tech, and Duke—did not enter the 2004 MATE competition at all.
 They instead entered the 2004 RoboSub competition, where remote control was not allowed.
 All vehicles were required to be fully autonomous, navigating using sensors and software algorithms.
 In that competition, another team from MIT received first place, followed by Cornell in second.

 In addition, the students were led by teachers Fredi Lajvardi and Dr. Allan Cameron and not just one as depicted in the film.

 Other media

-There is also a book with the same title (ISBN 978-0374534981) and a documentary named Underwater Dreams, that chronicle the story of the Carl Hayden team.
+There is also a book with the same title, and a documentary named Underwater Dreams, that chronicle the story of the Carl Hayden team.